Gordon Fraser (actor): Acting and producing

 In 2007, Fraser performed as Le Vicomte de Valmont in scenes from Les Liaisons Dangereuses, under the direction of Jennifer Gelfer and working alongside Carey Mulligan, at the Theatre Royal Haymarket.
-Fraser was also part of the LAMDA and the Royal Academy of Dramatic Art (RADA) alumni who inspired the Docu-Theatre production of A2K (Ali to Karim: A Tribute to the Ismaili Imams) which was commissioned by London's Ismaili Centre in celebration of the Aga Khan's 50th anniversary.
-In summer 2007, Fraser also collaborated with Gilbert Adair and New Gods & Heroes, Ltd for Gilbert's stage adaptation of Love and Death on Long Island based on a novella loosely based on Thomas Mann's Death in Venice, which also inspired the movie with Sir John Hurt & Jason Priestly.
+Fraser was also part of the LAMDA and the Royal Academy of Dramatic Art (RADA) alumni who inspired the documentary-theater production of A2K (Ali to Karim: A Tribute to the Ismaili Imams), which was commissioned by London's Ismaili Centre in celebration of Aga Khan's 50th anniversary.
+In summer 2007, Fraser also collaborated with Gilbert Adair and New Gods & Heroes, Ltd. for Gilbert's stage adaptation of Love and Death on Long Island, based on a novella loosely based on Thomas Mann's Death in Venice, which also inspired the movie with Sir John Hurt & Jason Priestly.
 Fraser played the lead role of Ronnie Bostock.
-Fraser has also produced a number of projects for "New Gods & Heroes, Ltd", including both theater and online intellectual properties.
-In 2007, Fraser also worked at the invitation of director John Bruce in LoveBytes, for Sky One, a series of Shakespeare's Sonnets in contemporary settings with Kenneth Branagh, Zoe Wannamaker, Derek Jacobi & Tracy Childs.
+Fraser has also produced a number of projects for "New Gods & Heroes, Ltd.", including both theater and online intellectual properties.
+In 2007, Fraser also worked at the invitation of director John Bruce on LoveBytes for Sky One, a series of Shakespeare's Sonnets in contemporary settings with Kenneth Branagh, Zoe Wannamaker, Derek Jacobi & Tracy Childs.

-In 2008, Fraser took a break from the acting world when he decided to build a Network Marketing business through Arbonne (see career section below).
-Fraser returned to the theatre and acting in 2014.
+In 2008, Fraser took a break from the acting world when he decided to build a network marketing business through Arbonne (see career section below).
+Fraser returned to the theatre and began acting in 2014.
 He expanded his role to include producing as well as acting in productions across multiple formats.
-He collaborated with Bill Taub and the two created and co-produced "G-Spot", an online comedy series that debuted at the 2018 LA Webfest at Sony Pictures Entertainment Studies in Culver City, California on 27 April 2018.
+He collaborated with Bill Taub, and the two created and co-produced "G-Spot," an online comedy series that debuted at the 2018 LA Webfest at Sony Pictures Entertainment Studies in Culver City, California, on April 27, 2018.
 The story was loosely based on Fraser's experiences in Los Angeles and his befriending of psychic twins, Terry and Linda Jamison.
 G-Spot was nominated for Best Comedy Series, Best Actor, Best Original Music, and Best Sound Design.

 Writing

-As a creative writer and social commentator, Fraser has contributed to The Gay Times, Pride and Equality, Talk Business, S.C.L, Authority, and Surrey Life magazines.
-He has a blog on the internet We are the City magazine.
-He also contributed a chapter to The Four Year Career by Richard Brooke (London: Bliss Business, 2017).
+As a creative writer and social commentator, Fraser has contributed to Gay Times, Pride and Equality, Talk Business, S.C.L., Authority, and Surrey Life magazines.
+He has a blog on the internet called We Are the City Magazine.
+He also contributed a chapter to The Four Year Career by Richard Bliss Brooke (London: Bliss Business, 2017).

-Other publications that regularly feature his writings on lifestyle and business include Authoritymagazine, Business Digest magazine, Business Manchester, Insight magaziner, Career Gal, and Savoir Faire magazine.
+Other publications that regularly feature his writings on lifestyle and business include Business Digest, Business Manchester, Insight, Career Gal, and Savoir Faire.

-UNILAD author Emma Rosemurgey interviewed Gordon on the significance of David Bowie coming out in 1972 not only for the LGBTQ rights movement, but also popular music for the next two decades.
+UNILAD author Emma Rosemurgey interviewed Fraser on the significance of David Bowie coming out in 1972, not only for the LGBTQ rights movement but also popular music for the next two decades.

 In 2021, Fraser joined Savoir Faire magazine as a staff columnist.